Tirolerisch G’spielt

 Members

-Source: Invidious on invidious.tiekoetter.com provided by Tiekötter
+Source: Invidious on yt.rtrace.io provided by ruffy

 Finally, a good band requires a solid percussive foundation.
 This is where the father of Daniel and Hanna comes into play.
 Paul Maizner specializes in drums, cajon and other rythmic instruments.
 Sometimes one can hear Paul playing the Double bass throughout the songs.